zerustech/http-cache-tutorial/README.md

 HTTP Cache Tutorial
 ================================================
 This project is a tutorial for HTTP/1.1 caching mechanism and Varnish cache server.
-It covers some common topics, best preatices, issues, and tricks about HTTP/1.1 caching and Varnish by test cases—each test case consists of a `vcl` file, one or more php files, a `test.sh` file for running the test case, and other related files.
+It covers some common topics, best practices, issues, and tricks about HTTP/1.1 caching and Varnish by test cases—each test case consists of a `vcl` file, one or more php files, a `test.sh` file for running the test case, and other related files.

 Each test case addresses and resolves a specific problem and it has been created to be as simple as possible, so that you can concentrate on the most important part of